b3nbino/b3nbino/README.md

 Most of my repos are based on launch school units or projects, here's what each one is:

 Projects:
-- <a href="https://github.com/b3nbino/glance">glance</a>: Small twitter/x like WIP project made using Pug, ExpressJS, Node.js, and PostgreSql
 - <a href="https://github.com/b3nbino/aoc2024">aoc2024</a>: My attempts at doing <a href="https://adventofcode.com/" target="_blank">Advent of Code</a> 2024

 Launch School:
 - <a href="https://github.com/b3nbino/lesson_2">lesson_2</a>: Small projects made with JS and readline-sync